looker-open-source/embed-sdk/README.md

 #### Let the Embed SDK handle the merge query edit flow

-The embed SDK implements the option to hide the current IFRAME and and create a new IFRAME.
+The embed SDK implements the option to hide the current IFRAME and create a new IFRAME.
 It can be activated as follows:

 ```javascript
 getEmbedSDK()